Last updated December 20th, 2019.

 Singapore’s economy has certainly seen better times – it’s not all bad news though.
-Significant deals were struck in recent weeks.
+Significant deals were struck lately.

-Most service-based industries are growing at a healthy rate too, well within (or even above) the proposed ideal rate of between 2% to 4%.
-The finance and insurance sectors grew 7.9% in Q1 alone, for example.
+Most service-based industries are growing at a healthy pace, well within (or maybe even above) a proposed “ideal rate” of between 2% to 4%.
+Banking and insurance sectors are now growing by more than double that amount, in fact.

-The answer is most likely yes, though Basulto also notes a slower Chinese economy could also affect their outlook.
-Singapore has proven on many occasions its ability to respond to dynamic economic conditions – especially in recent years.
+The answer is most likely yes, although a slow Chinese economy could also affect their outlook.
+Singapore has proven, on several occasions, its rare ability to respond to changing conditions.

-With the U.S. regaining strength and China also stabilizing after a turbulent period, the Ministry of Trade and Industry said the Singapore economy is “unlikely to weaken further”.
-Certain sectors are declining now, yet others could still blossom in the near future.
+With trade tensions between the US and China at their peak, Singapore’s Ministry of Trade and Industry said the city-state’s economy is “unlikely to weaken further”.
+Certain sectors are failing yet others could still blossom in the near future.

 In the meantime, it may be a better choice to stay away from stocks in Singapore and invest in emerging markets nearby instead.

 Diversification is important no matter where you live.
-Remember that just like investing in a single stock is risky, investing in a single country is also dangerous.
+Remember: just like investing in a single stock is risky, investing in a single country is also dangerous.